-The Zuiderzee Route is one of the most popular Dutch long-distance routes that takes you all the way round the IJsselmeer.
-There are various ways you can shorten the route - e.g. by combining it with the LF20 or taking the ferry between Enkhuizen and Stavoren or Urk.
+The LF Zuiderzee Route is one of the most popular Dutch long-distance routes that takes you all the way round the IJsselmeer.
+There are various ways you can shorten the route - e.g. by taking the ferry between Enkhuizen and Stavoren or Urk.

 Please note that from 1 April 2019 to 1 April 2022 the Afsluitdijk will be closed for cyclists.
 A free bus service for you and your bike will be provided.
 For up-to-date information and alternative cycle route, see: Afsluitdijk closed for cyclists.

 Once a raging sea, now a tamed sweet water lake: the IJsselmeer.
 Centuries of battling against floods ended in 1932 when the Zuiderzee was dammed off from the North Sea, changing this region forever.
 Enjoy the region’s rich history and beautiful vistas over the polders and IJsselmeer.